 - How do Cash Profit and Accrual Profit calculations differ?

 - How is Profit Margin calculated?

 - What is the Settlement ID filter in the Transaction reports?

 - How does the Orders Status filter work?

 - Where does SellerCloud show transactions that are not order-related?

 - What are the Settlement Reconciliation Summary and Settlement Reconciliation Details reports?

-Check out the answers to several general questions that introduce you to SellerCloud's powerful Financial Reporting Suite@
+This topic contains answers to many general questions that can introduce you to SellerCloud's powerful Financial Reporting Suite!

 Be sure to also watch this one-minute Reports Introduction video.

 Creating a Report